Country Guide

 Notarization

-Not required for USCIS.
-The translator's signed certification suffices.
+Not typically requested for this route for USCIS.
+The translator's signed certification may be sufficient for USCIS purposes, subject to receiving authority review.
 Some state courts may require notarization for specific filings.

 Target Authorities